pagkly/Zed/Investopedia3/Unilateral Transfer Definition.md

 Donations to charities or other forms of philanthropy can also be construed as a unilateral transfer, although some such donations may receive tax benefits.
 Governments may hand out unilateral transfers in the form of economic stimulus, for instance, in the checks sent to American families during the COVID-19 pandemic in early 2020.

-Unilateral transfers sent by governments are included in the [current account](https://www.investopedia.com/terms/c/currentaccount.asp) of a nation's [balance of payments](https://www.investopedia.com/terms/b/bop.asp).
+Unilateral transfers sent by governments are included in the [[current account]](https://www.investopedia.com/terms/c/currentaccount.asp) of a nation's [[balance of payments]](https://www.investopedia.com/terms/b/bop.asp).
 They are distinct from trade transactions, which are bilateral in that both parties receive something.
 Unilateral transfers encompass things such as humanitarian aid and payments made by immigrants to their native countries.

 Unilateral transfers are thus often involved in instances of direct foreign aid.
 Unilateral aid occurs when one government directly transfers money or other assets to a recipient country.
 Critics have argued, however, that direct foreign aid can be problematic and lead to negative unintended consequences.